The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 37.1%, 270 basis points worse than the prior-year quarter.
-Operating margin was 11.3%, 70 basis points worse than the prior-year quarter.
-Net margin was 3.2%, 160 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 36.4%, much better than the prior-year quarter.
+Operating margin was 11.6%, much better than the prior-year quarter.
+Net margin was 5.2%, much better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

-The stock has a two-star rating (out of five) at Motley Fool CAPS, with 196 members out of 229 rating the stock outperform, and 33 members rating it underperform.
-Among 51 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 42 give Moneygram International a green thumbs-up, and nine give it a red thumbs-down.
+The stock has a one-star rating (out of five) at Motley Fool CAPS, with 192 members out of 231 rating the stock outperform, and 39 members rating it underperform.
+Among 54 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 45 give Moneygram International a green thumbs-up, and nine give it a red thumbs-down.

 - Add Moneygram International to My Watchlist.